 Background

 Several eastern Baltic tribes merged in medieval times to form the ethnic core of the Latvian people (ca. 8th-12th centuries A.D.).
-The region subsequently came under the control of Germans, Poles, Swedes, and finally, Russians.
-A Latvian republic emerged following World War I, but it was annexed by the USSR in 1940 - an action never recognized by the US and many other countries.
-Latvia reestablished its independence in 1991 following the breakup of the Soviet Union.
+The region subsequently came under the control of Germans, Poles, Swedes, and finally Russians.
+A Latvian republic emerged following World War I, but the USSR annexed it in 1940 -- an action never recognized by the US and many other countries.
+Latvia reestablished its independence in 1991 after the breakup of the Soviet Union.
 Although the last Russian troops left in 1994, the status of the Russian minority (some 25% of the population) remains of concern to Moscow.
-Latvia acceded to both NATO and the EU in the spring of 2004; it joined the euro zone in 2014 and the OECD in 2016.
-A dual citizenship law was adopted in 2013, easing naturalization for non-citizen children.
+Latvia joined both NATO and the EU in 2004; it joined the euro zone in 2014 and the OECD in 2016.

 Visit the Definitions and Notes page to view a description of each topic.